NobleWyrm/BBS3-leaguesheet/README.md

 ## Documentation
 Full documentation [can be found here](https://github.com/liamwelton/BBS3-leaguesheet/wiki/Documentation).

-## Credits
+## Special Thanks

-- Me
-- Sam
-- Bobs
+First off, a huge thank you to Samuel Winthrop, who supported on the development of this spreadsheet and took the time to check rules and update much of the data for the Season 3 release.

+I also would like to thank the members of my Blood Bowl League - Hot Bobs.
+They have been very patient and understanding while I was ironing out the bugs in this sheet and made helpful suggestions and recommendations on how it could be more useful.
+They are also the most wonderful group of people, without whom I don't think I would have enjoyed the game enough to want to work on a spreadsheet for this long.

-This spreadsheet was developed from a branch of sann0638's fantastic *Sann's Blood Bowl Organiser* Season 2 League sheet.
+Finally, this spreadsheet was developed from a branch of sann0638's fantastic *Sann's Blood Bowl Organiser* Season 2 League sheet.
 This is being updated to Season 3.
 Find sann0638's sheet here: <http://www.sann0638.co.uk/bb/sabbo>